rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: From the constructor.
 That came from when the registry was instantiated.
 But the point is that's coming from the outerrealm and sharing that explicitly to the child realm.
 You never get implicit sharing.
 Ok, concepts. parseModule, import hook, a way to satisfy modules independently, and a way to link those modules.

-BF: Is there a reason we used a computed property instead of just a name
+BF: Is there a reason we used a computed property instead of just a name?

 DH: (new slide) Example: a dynamic loader.
 Here's another TinyLittleRealm class.
 Uses a TinlyLittleLoader class which is sharing jQuery from the outer realm to the inner realm.
 Referrer is used to deal with de-relativization.
 The loader is going to produce a custom type relative to this program.
 The final stage of loading this module is it's fully link and here's the finally linked module. so `linked` is a promise of the fully linked module. `module.ensureEvaluated()` ensures that if it hasn't been evaluated so far it will be evaluated now.